Self-driving car: In the 2020s

-In 2022, a survey reported that only a quarter (27%) of the world's population would feel safe in self-driving cars.
+In 2022, a survey found that 27% of the world's population would feel safe in a self-driving car.

-In 2024, a study by Saravanos et al. at New York University reported that 87% of their respondents (from a sample of 358) believed that conditionally automated cars (at Level 3) would be easy to use.

-Regulation

-The regulation of autonomous cars concerns liability, approvals, and international conventions.

-In the 2010s, researchers openly worried that delayed regulations could delay deployment.
-In 2020, UNECE WP.29 GRVA was issued to address regulation of Level 3 automated driving.
+A July 2024 biannual YouGov survey of British adults found that 4% would feel "very safe" in a self-driving car while 37% would feel "very unsafe".

 Commercialization

-Vehicles operating below Level 5 still offer many advantages.
+While various models of car may be described by their manufacturers as being at a certain level, the SAE technical specification means that a car can move between levels depending on the driving task and the circumstances it is operating in at a given time.
+This means that, for example, when a manufacturer says they have a "Level 4 car," they mean the vehicle has one or more specific features (like automated valet parking) that are capable of operating at Level 4, but on the open highway they might operate at a lower level.

 As of 2023 most commercially available ADAS vehicles are SAE Level 2.
 A couple of companies reached higher levels, but only in restricted (geofenced) locations.
+Vehicles operating below Level 5 still offer many advantages.

-Level 2 – Partial Automation
+Level 2 – Partial automation

 SAE Level 2 features are available as part of the ADAS systems in many vehicles.
 In the US, 50% of new cars provide driver assistance for both steering and speed.

 Ford started offering BlueCruise service on certain vehicles in 2022; the system is named ActiveGlide in Lincoln vehicles.
 The system provided features such as lane centering, street sign recognition, and hands-free highway driving on more than 130,000 miles of divided highways.
 The 2022 1.2 version added features including hands-free lane changing, in-lane repositioning, and predictive speed assist.
 In April 2023 BlueCruise was approved in the UK for use on certain motorways, starting with 2023 models of Ford's electric Mustang Mach-E SUV.

 Tesla's Autopilot and its Full Self-Driving (FSD) ADAS suites are available on all Tesla cars since 2016.
 FSD offers highway and street driving (without geofencing), navigation/turn management, steering, and dynamic cruise control, collision avoidance, lane-keeping/switching, emergency braking, obstacle avoidance, but still requires the driver to remain ready to control the vehicle at any moment.
 Its driver management system combines eye tracking with monitoring pressure on the steering wheel to ensure that drives are both eyes on and hands on.

 Tesla's FSD rewrite V12 (released in March 2024) uses a single deep learning transformer model for all aspects of perception, monitoring, and control.
 It relies on its eight cameras for its vision-only perception system, without use of LiDAR, radar, or ultrasound.
 As of January 2024, Tesla has not initiated requests for Level 3 status for its systems and has not disclosed its reason for not doing so.